 Above figure 5, explains the context of an online fresh food store.
 A diagram is self-explanatory and easy to understand for all interactions.

 A model of the final product is developed based on stakeholders’ need.
 Now, stakeholders are asked to give their feedback on this model.
 Negative feedbacks are captured to identify further requirements.
 Positive feedbacks are retained as it is.
 Thus, prototype gives the flavor of the final product in advance.
+In this process, project managers should better use some effective prototyping tools in order to meet stakeholders’ needs.
+Mockplus is one of the best tools that project manager use frequently to create functional prototypes with single drag-and-drop.

 Besides above, I’d like to touch upon 2 other PMP requirements collection techniques.